-Sourdough banana bread is a great way to use up excess sourdough discard and overly-ripe bananas.
+Banana bread is the ultimate comfort food.
+Sourdough discard banana bread is a great way to use up excess sourdough discard and overly-ripe bananas.
 It is delicious, moist, and simple to make.
 The sourdough starter adds extra flavor without making the banana bread taste like sourdough bread.
 It makes a great breakfast topped with creamy butter and served with a cup of coffee or a great afternoon snack.

 How ripe should bananas be?

-This sourdough discard banana bread is best when made with ripe bananas.
-Bananas should have started to form brown spots on the skin and begun to soften.
+Banana bread tastes best when made with really ripe bananas.
+Ripe bananas should have started to form brown spots on the skin and begun to soften.
 Letting your bananas ripen even longer, until the skins are mostly brown and the fruit falls apart when you peel it, will give your bread an even stronger banana flavor.

 How to ripen bananas quickly